The Zone Diet

 processed corn, and potatoes, and use sugar only as an occassional condiment.

-The Zone Diet was my first foray into alternative health matters
+The Zone Diet was my first foray into complementary health matters

 many years ago.
-It is debatable whether this is still considered alternative
+It is debatable whether this is still considered complementary

 health, but it certainly caused a stir in the mid 1990's.